 This article was written with the assistance of Police Officer Javier Acosta who has been with the San Jose Police Department for close to 24 years.
 He is currently assigned to the department’s recruiting unit which hires for 3 academies per year with 50 recruits each for a total of 150 recruits.
 They also hire 10-20 laterals per year.
 The San Jose Police Department (SJPD) campaign is designed to attract a diverse group of recruits from all over the country.
-While the information below is specific to the SJPD, much of the information applies to the hiring process for agencies around the county.
+While the information below is specific to the SJPD, much of the information applies to the hiring process for agencies around the county and will give you a thorough understanding of how to get a job as a police officer.

-Most of the general public makes the assumption that in order to qualify to be a police officer you have to have a criminal justice or legal background.
+Most of the general public makes the assumption that in order to qualify to be a peace officer you have to have a criminal justice or legal background.
 But the reality is completely the opposite.
 Police departments, including SJPD, recognize the importance of a diverse educational background, people that have studied psychology, sociology, counseling, therapy, engineering, marketing, business, and from all walks of life.
 These individuals with these types of backgrounds offer a great value and different set of skills that agencies look for.
 Part of the recruiting unit’s responsibility is to educate potential candidates about how they may be qualified to be a police officer without even knowing it.
+They also educate about types of law enforcement, jobs in law enforcement, and other things to know about being a police officer.

 The SJPD recognize the sacrifices that men and women have made for our country and want to provide some incentives for military personnel to join their agency.
 One incentive offered for military veterans that have served in the Air Force, Army, Navy, Marines, or Coast Guard for four years of active duty is waiving the minimum college requirements to enter their academy.
 They also provide veteran preference test points.
 During the middle of the testing process, they have the oral board interview and they provide five additional preference points to the candidate’s overall score if you’re a military veteran, or a spouse of a military veteran.